martinpacesa/BindCraft/README.md

 `git clone https://github.com/martinpacesa/BindCraft [install_folder]`

 The navigate into your install folder using *cd* and run the installation code.
-In *pkg_manager* specify whether you are using 'mamba' or 'conda' and in the *conda_env* specify the path to your package manger installation.
-For example: */path/to/mambaforge/*
+In *pkg_manager* specify whether you are using 'mamba' or 'conda', if left blank it will use 'conda' by default.

-`bash install_bindcraft.sh --pkg_manager 'mamba' --conda_env '/path/to/mambaforge/'`
+`bash install_bindcraft.sh --pkg_manager 'conda'`

 ## Google Colab
 <a href="https://colab.research.google.com/github/martinpacesa/BindCraft/blob/main/notebooks/BindCraft.ipynb">